 “Some patients describe it as ‘not feeling like doing much,’” says Elena Schiopu, MD, a rheumatologist at the Michigan Medicine Rheumatology Clinic in Ann Arbor, Michigan.
 “Others say it’s falling asleep all day long, at the drop of a hat.”

 Research shows as many as 80 percent of people with RA report chronic fatigue.
-Experts believe inflammatory arthritis activates inflammatory proteins in the body, which not only cause pain, but also fatigue.
+Experts believe inflammatory arthritis activates inflammatory proteins in the body, which not only cause pain but also fatigue.

 “Much like influenza, when the body is fighting the viral burden with increased inflammation, deep muscle aches and fatigue are present,” explains Dr. Schiopu, who also serves as associate professor of rheumatology and internal medicine at the University of Michigan.

 Fatigue can come and go in bouts — one day you feel fantastic and ready to do it all; the next day you can’t get yourself out of bed.
-That unpredictability can make fatigue a tough symptom to manage.
+That unpredictability can make arthritis fatigue a tough symptom to manage.
 And it’s not a symptom that others who haven’t experienced it can easily understand or empathize with.

 What’s more, in many cases, treating arthritis and reducing systemic inflammation doesn’t necessarily resolve the fatigue, says Dr. Schiopu.
 In fact, one study published in Arthritis Care & Research found that fatigue in RA patients doesn’t stem solely from the disease itself, but also from other factors including inactivity, obesity, depression, and poor sleep.

 Constantly feeling exhausted can take a toll on your body and mind.
-Though you can’t always control or predict when fatigue hits, there are things you can do to help you manage your fatigue and live better:
+Though you can’t always control or predict when fatigue hits, there are things you can do to help you manage your fatigue naturally and live better:

-Science-Backed Tips for Fighting Fatigue in Arthritis
+Science-Backed Tips for Fighting Fatigue Naturally

 1. Take a brisk walk